deathbeds/urljsf/docs/use/advanced/templates.md

 ### Special Templates

-A few well-known templates names patterns are used globally.
+A few well-known template names and patterns are used globally.

 #### `url`